 Formatting and appropriate language are the basic design elements of all technical documents.
-Design elements can be very effective in communicating visual cues that help your reader move through the document or help describe a concept quickly.
+A format that shows a hierarchical structure and a coordinate structure of information leads the reader thorough text.
 Using appropriate language is significant in providing the reader with a thorough understanding of the purpose of the documents, how the document relates to the reader's needs, and what action is expected of the reader.

 A document may have one reader (the primary reader) or several readers (the secondary readers).
 A primary reader is the person who ordered the report to be written or the person for whom a report is intended.
 These readers will usually read the entire report.
 Secondary readers are those readers who will read only the sections of the report that relate to them, their jobs, their departments, responsibilities, etc. For example, if a report was sent that detailed funding for different departments, a piping superintendent may only want to read the section that relates to piping.
-This is where format, the use of headings, is significant in allowing the reader easy access to information.
-That the piping superintendent can scan though the document and clearly find the heading that identifies his department saves time.
+This is where format, such as the use of headings, is important in allowing the reader easy access to information.